Titan Machinery (NASDAQ:TITN) Updates FY 2023 Earnings Guidance

 Titan Machinery (NASDAQ:TITN – Get Rating) updated its FY 2023 earnings guidance on Thursday.
 The company provided earnings per share guidance of $2.550-$2.850 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.820.
 The company issued revenue guidance of -.

-Several research analysts have weighed in on the stock.
+A number of research firms recently issued reports on TITN.
 Zacks Investment Research downgraded shares of Titan Machinery from a strong-buy rating to a hold rating in a research report on Wednesday, February 2nd.
-StockNews.com assumed coverage on shares of Titan Machinery in a research report on Thursday, March 31st.
-They issued a strong-buy rating on the stock.
-Two research analysts have rated the stock with a hold rating, two have assigned a buy rating and one has given a strong buy rating to the company.
-Based on data from MarketBeat.com, Titan Machinery has a consensus rating of Buy and an average target price of $38.50.
+StockNews.com assumed coverage on shares of Titan Machinery in a research note on Thursday, March 31st.
+They set a strong-buy rating for the company.
+Two equities research analysts have rated the stock with a hold rating, two have issued a buy rating and one has issued a strong buy rating to the company.
+According to data from MarketBeat.com, the company currently has an average rating of Buy and a consensus target price of $38.50.

-Institutional investors and hedge funds have recently bought and sold shares of the stock.
-Parametric Portfolio Associates LLC lifted its position in Titan Machinery by 18.8% during the fourth quarter.
-Parametric Portfolio Associates LLC now owns 41,201 shares of the company’s stock valued at $1,388,000 after purchasing an additional 6,515 shares during the last quarter.
-Cubist Systematic Strategies LLC lifted its position in Titan Machinery by 41.4% during the fourth quarter.
-Cubist Systematic Strategies LLC now owns 38,029 shares of the company’s stock valued at $1,281,000 after purchasing an additional 11,139 shares during the last quarter.
-Barclays PLC lifted its position in Titan Machinery by 68.3% during the fourth quarter.
-Barclays PLC now owns 29,902 shares of the company’s stock valued at $1,007,000 after purchasing an additional 12,138 shares during the last quarter.
-Bank of America Corp DE lifted its position in Titan Machinery by 65.8% during the fourth quarter.
-Bank of America Corp DE now owns 21,604 shares of the company’s stock valued at $727,000 after purchasing an additional 8,577 shares during the last quarter.
-Finally, Alliancebernstein L.P. bought a new position in Titan Machinery during the fourth quarter valued at $579,000.
-76.41% of the stock is owned by institutional investors.
+Large investors have recently modified their holdings of the stock.
+BNP Paribas Arbitrage SA boosted its holdings in shares of Titan Machinery by 74.5% in the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 5,197 shares of the company’s stock worth $135,000 after buying an additional 2,219 shares during the last quarter.
+UBS Group AG lifted its holdings in Titan Machinery by 755.3% during the third quarter.
+UBS Group AG now owns 5,397 shares of the company’s stock valued at $139,000 after purchasing an additional 4,766 shares during the last quarter.
+Metropolitan Life Insurance Co NY lifted its holdings in Titan Machinery by 14.9% during the fourth quarter.
+Metropolitan Life Insurance Co NY now owns 5,174 shares of the company’s stock valued at $174,000 after purchasing an additional 671 shares during the last quarter.
+Citigroup Inc. lifted its holdings in Titan Machinery by 88.6% during the fourth quarter.
+Citigroup Inc. now owns 6,505 shares of the company’s stock valued at $219,000 after purchasing an additional 3,056 shares during the last quarter.
+Finally, NewEdge Advisors LLC purchased a new stake in Titan Machinery during the fourth quarter valued at about $251,000.
+76.41% of the stock is currently owned by institutional investors.

 Titan Machinery Inc owns and operates a network of full-service agricultural and construction equipment stores in the United States and Europe.
 It operates through three segments: Agriculture, Construction, and International.
 The company sells new and used equipment, including agricultural and construction equipment manufactured under the CNH Industrial family of brands, as well as equipment from various other manufacturers.